 A Midwestern favorite side dish often taken to families after a funeral these Crock-Pot Funeral Potatoes are also known as simply “cheesy potatoes”.
 This is a wonderfully delicious side dish recipe perfect for any potluck or family get-together.

-Crock-Pot Funeral Potatoes
+Slow Cooker Funeral Potatoes

 So this has turned out to be one of my favorite recipes, both for me, my family and my personal friends.
 They absolutely love when I whip up a batch of Crock-Pot Cheesy Potatoes.
 It’s an easy recipe to put together and makes a great dish to bring at a potluck or as a side dish.

-Crock-Pot Used In This Crock-Pot Funeral Potatoes Recipe:
+Equipment Needed For Crock-Pot Funeral Potatoes Recipe: